the origins of words and phrases … namely, etymologies

 A mixture of Greek and Latin meaning flesh-eating.

-It was a kind of stone known among the Greeks to have the properties of eating any flesh deposited on it.
-Hence early coffins were made of this stone, and subsequently devoured the dead within.
+There was a kind of stone known among the Greeks to have the properties of eating any flesh deposited on it.
+Hence, early coffins were made of this stone, and subsequently devoured the dead within.

 When a wealthy Roman landowner wanted, for example, a sculpture for the grounds of his villa, he would visit a stone mason, who in turn would visit the local quarry.